sollecitom/corda-di-container-spike/README.md

 With regards to what stated above, some remarks:

-- Most modules, including some CordApps only depend on `javax.inject` and `JSR 250`, meaning they're completely Spring-agnostic.
+- Most modules, including some CordApps, only depend on `javax.inject` and `JSR 250`, meaning they're completely Spring-agnostic.
 - Spring provides a superset of the features offered by `javax.inject` and `JSR 250`, meaning modules that want to leverage those (property values injection, etc.) depend on `spring-context` (just annotations) but still are agnostic of `spring-boot`.
-- If we decide to use `Spring Boot` as a Dependency Injection Container we enable CordApps to leverage a wider set of feature.
+- If we decide to use `Spring Boot` as a Dependency Injection Container, we enable CordApps to leverage a wider set of feature.
 - The entire project took roughly 3 hours, including documentation.
 It's written in Kotlin and works with both JDK8 and JDK9.

 ## How to run it